Kray-G/kinx/examples/typesetting/KiTTy_en.md

 ## hello, world

-Create a following document and save it as the name of `helloworld.md`.
+Create the following text and save it as the name of `helloworld.md`.

 ```markdown:lineNumber=false
 % Hello Kinx Tiny Typesetting